 Recommendations on Procedures, Practices, and Training

 One of OIPA's important responsibilities is to develop specific recommendations concerning General Orders and Directives, procedures, practices, and training of the BART Police Department.
 These recommendations have as their goal improved professionalism, safety, effectiveness, and accountability of BART Police Department employees.
 OIPA's recommendations are reviewed with the Chief of Police and presented to the Citizen Review Board for review and comment.
+Depending on the response received, OIPA may then make additional modifications to its recommendation prior to issuance.

 OIPA Policy Recommendation for BPD Policy 450 - Use of Video and Audio Recorders